 In continuous mode, the source current of each top N-channel MOSFET is a square wave of duty cycle V{OUT}/V{IN} .
 A low ESR input capacitor sized for the maximum RMS current must be used.
-The details of a closed form equation can be found in Application Note 77.
+The details of a close form equation can be found in Application Note 77.
 Figure 4 shows the input capacitor ripple current for a 2-phase configuration with the output voltage fixed and input voltage varied.
 The input ripple current is normalized against the DC output current.
 The graph can be used in place of tedious calculations.
 The minimum input ripple current can be achieved when the input voltage is twice the output voltage.
+The minimum is not quite zero due to inductor ripple current.

-In the graph of Figure 4, the 2-phase local maximum input RMS capacitor currents are reached when:
+In the graph of Figure 4, the local maximum input RMS capacitor currents are reached when:

-$$\frac{V{OUT}}{V{IN}} = \frac{2k-1}{4}$$

-where k = 1, 2
+$$\frac{V{OUT}}{V{IN}} = \frac{2k-1}{4}$$ where k = 1, 2.